HDCVLab/Stereo-Image-Deraining/README.md

 ##  Our datasets
- - Our training and testing datasets can be found (https://pan.baidu.com/s/1T2UplwARbLS5apIQiAnEXg ) (password : zzkd).
+ - Our training and testing datasets can be found (https://pan.baidu.com/s/1sB45qSkCu5q-6Be3ZKLYLA?pwd=1zde ).

 ##  Our result